buda-base/asset-manager/docs/user/AuditTool/AuditToolOperation-1.0.md

 ## Overriding properties

-+ As a user, you can override `shell.properties` properties by creating a file `$HOME/.config/bdrc/auditTool/user.properties`
++ As a user, you can override `shell.properties` properties by creating a file `$HOME/.config/bdrc/auditTool/user.properties` where `$HOME` stands for your login directory.
-+ As a system administrator, you can override any property (even user properties) by defining them in the `[JavaOptions`options section of `INSTALL_DIR/app/audit-tool.cfg` file. (where `INSTALL_DIR` is the location where the system installed Audit tool )
++ As a system administrator, you can override any property (even overriding user properties!) by defining them in the `[JavaOptions]`options section of `INSTALL_DIR/app/audit-tool.cfg` file. (where `INSTALL_DIR` is the location where the system installed Audit tool )
 See [Audit Tool Install 1.0 Guide](./Install-1.0.md)

-In this example, we're overriding the MaximumImageFileSize property to a value slightly smaller than the default.
+In this example, we're overriding  MaximumImageFileSize property in the to a value slightly smaller than the default.
 ```
 ....
 [JavaOptions]